bobalazek/my-budgeteer/README.md

 My budgeteer is a simple self-hosted budgetting app.

 **Currently in active development.
-Not intended to use in production.**
+Not intended for use in production!**

 ## Stack